top of page

 Mom and toddler talking with a pediatric dentist during a dental visit in Los Angeles, helping kids feel comfortable and relaxed at the clinic

 Children’s teeth are constantly changing as they grow.
-Baby teeth fall out, permanent teeth erupt, and the jaw develops rapidly during childhood.
+Baby teeth fall out, permanent teeth come in, and the jaw develops rapidly during childhood.

-Regular dental visits allow pediatric dentists to monitor these changes and detect potential problems early.
+Regular visits to a pediatric dental care provider allow dentists to monitor these changes and detect potential problems early.

-According to the American Academy of Pediatric Dentistry, children should visit the dentist every six months for routine checkups and cleanings.https://www.aapd.org/resources/parent/faq/
+According to the American Academy of Pediatric Dentistry, children should visit the dentist every six months.
+These visits help:

 • Detect cavities early